ranjith-ofcl/kafka_data_streaming/readme.md

 11. Make sure the connector is created and working fine now by visiting to "localhost:8083/connectors".
 You can view your connector name here.

 12. We have everything setup and ready to stream.
-Start the below two scripts in VS code, so kafka will begin to listne for messages from postgres. customer_consumer.py invoice_consumer.py
+Run the below two scripts which are available in data_streaming_scripts folder, so kafka will begin to listne for messages from postgres.
+    * customer_consumer.py
+    * invoice_consumer.py

 13. Now kafka is listening for messages and our script will capture those messages and ingest the data of the message to snowflake in real-time.